projective-splitting/coco/readme.txt

 and we have included it in Python format in our repo here in data/trip_advisor

-You will need to install numpy and scipy.

-To install, simply pull this repository to an appropriate directory and run python scripts from that directory.
+You will need to have numpy and scipy installed.
+To run this code, simply pull this repository to an appropriate directory and run python scripts from that directory.

 To run the portfolio optimization experiment: